 3. Best Choice Products 55" Trampoline.
 This is one of only a few big-kid trampolines that we know of using the netting-inside-the-springs configuration.
 The vast majority of trampolines over 48" wide use netting, but place it on the outside of the springs.
 When we unboxed this trampoline, we have to admit that it was a real nightmare to put together.
 You need to attach the bungee cord yourself, which is a total pain and it always seems too short when you're trying to stretch it enough to attach where you're supposed to.
 The instructions were also pretty poor.
 But once we finally got it assembled, we were impressed with this trampoline overall, especially for the price.
 It has a good 55" circular jumping surface with good elasticity.
 The netting is thinner than the awesome Skywalker option (above), and there is no handlebar around the inside perimeter.
 Of course, this is also quite a bit less expensive than the 60" Skywalker.
 Overall, a decent trampoline with the netting attached inside the springs (bungee in this case), which we like.
 If you can afford the additional about $40, we definitely suggest going with the Skywalker.
 But if you're interested in saving some cash, definitely check out this option.

 4. My Bouncer Little Round Castle Bounce House.
-About $150, perhaps the best $150 you'll ever spend!
+About $150, with a ton of entertainment value for that price point!
 OK, this is technically not a trampoline.
 We're breaking the rules, but this is a bouncy house with a center bounce area that behaves a lot like a trampoline.
 This is very likely the safest way to get your kids to bounce out their energy, with inflatable rather than rigid pole sides that kids can bounce into and off of, and a net to keep them contained.
 Parents love this unit because it's like having an expensive inflatable birthday party right in your own house!
 It also comes with everything you need - including the front slide, pump/blower (inflates in about 10 seconds!), basketball hoop, and tie-down weight bags.
 The vinyl is very thick and high quality.
 It is about 72" tall, which is 6 feet.
 So we were able to fit it in our basement and playroom without any ceiling height issues.
 It is quite large though, with the slide and blower, so make sure to check out the dimensions (92" L x 118" W x 72" H).
 Maximum weight is 150 pounds, so this will last your family for quite some time.
 (See our reviews of some other bouncy houses here.)

 Some others we considered: